matrix-org/synapse-module-cookiecutter-template/README.md

 re-run the template generator, commit, and then merge that branch into your main branch.)

-If you use GitHub or GitLab, you should use their web interface to enable the included CI configuration.
+If you use GitHub or GitLab, you should use its web interface to enable the included CI configuration.